 DYNAMIC ERRORS in temperature measurement are always present and are caused by the inability of any measuring element to follow rapid temperature variations.
-The Monitor vapor bulb is designed for the minimum lag consistent with adequate mechanical strength but still has a time constant around 20 seconds in normal vapor velocities.
+The monitor vapor bulb is designed for the minimum lag consistent with adequate mechanical strength but still has a time constant around 20 seconds in normal vapor velocities.
 The water bulb responds very quickly due to the higher rate of heat transfer.
 So any sudden change in pan vacuum will cause a temporary error in oversaturation reading.
-Precision sugar boiling can not tolerate abrupt variations, at least when syrups are being held near the upper safe limit of oversaturation , because any increase in vacuum can easily carry them into the danger zone.
+Precision sugar boiling cannot tolerate abrupt variations, at least when syrups are being held near the upper safe limit of oversaturation, because any increase in vacuum can easily carry them into the danger zone (above 65%).
 Reasonably good regulation of pan vacuum is therefore highly recommended.

 A sudden increase in vacuum will increase evaporation at the massecuite surface, lowering the syrup temperature and thereby increasing the actual oversaturation.
-An exaggerated reading of the danger will be indicated on the Monitor because of the difference in response time of the two bulbs.
-The reading will fall back to the correct value shortly, but Monitor readings should be ignored during such sudden transient conditions.
+The monitor will read high because of the difference in response time of the two bulbs.
+The reading will fall back to the correct value shortly, but monitor readings should be ignored during such sudden transient conditions.
 When pans are regulated manually, steam flow and condenser water flow should be changed gradually so that pan vacuum remains relatively constant or drifts gradually to prevent getting erratic oversaturation readings especially during critical stages of a strike.
-Under automatic vacuum or absolute pressure control, it is better to reduce controller gain or sensitivity so that there will be no periodic oscillation in vacuum because they would create corresponding varying indications on the oversaturation Monitor.
-Better to allow the control to float around the desired value and get proper readings of oversaturation.
+Under automatic vacuum or absolute pressure control, it is better to reduce controller gain or sensitivity so that there will be no periodic oscillation in vacuum because they would create corresponding varying indications on the monitor.
+It is better to allow the control to float around the desired value and get proper readings of oversaturation.